microsoft/Hack-Together-Fabric-AI/README.md

 The Microsoft Fabric Global AI Hack is your playground for creating and experimenting with Microsoft Fabric.
 With mentorship from Microsoft experts and access to the latest tech, you will learn how to build AI solutions with Microsoft Fabric!
 The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

-The hackathon starts on **February 15th** and ends on **March 4th** (just ahead of the [Microsoft Fabric Community Conference](https://fabricconf.com/)) - where one lucky winner will secure the honor of presenting to attendees during the Power Hour event!).
+The hackathon starts on **February 15th** and ends on **March 4th** (just ahead of the [Microsoft Fabric Community Conference](https://fabricconf.com/)) - where one lucky winner or team will recieve passes to attend in-person!).
 It is recommended for participants to follow the Hack Together Roadmap for a successful hackathon.

 ## Hack Together Roadmap